ducknuk/Asus-X542UQ-Hackintosh/README.md

 If you want to install it quick - you can download DEBUG or RELEASE version, create the boot flesh [(see more)](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) and copy DEBUG or RELEASE EFI folder into mounted EFI partition (on your flesh).
 In config.plist there are already generated serial numbers, but its better to change them using the [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS). `Attenton!` The eGPU is disabled via [IORegistryExplorer](https://github.com/acidanthera/gfxutil/releases), [guide](https://dortania.github.io/OpenCore-Install-Guide/extras/spoof.html)

 ### USB Port Limit
 I used USBMap to fix my USB ports, along with a few other issues.
 It generated a new USBPorts.kext for my system and installed it in kexts/other.
-If you want to generate it by yourself you can use this tool and guide - [USBMapping Guide By Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html)
+If you want to generate it by yourself you can use this tool and guide - [USBMapping Guide By Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html).

 ### Wifi using
 If you want wifi to work you need to buy Broadcom DW1820A BCM94350ZAE module.
 If you have an Wi-Fi usb adapter here is a guide for you (Wireless USB Adapter)[https://github.com/chris1111/Wireless-USB-Adapter-Clover].
-Be carefully with kext after installation, because in my case it did not worked untill i swapped RtWlanU.kext and RtWlanU1827.kext positions in the config.plist
+Be carefully with kext after installation, because in my case it did not worked untill i swapped RtWlanU.kext and RtWlanU1827.kext loading priorities in the config.plist

 ### Getting the touchpad and buttons to function
 In the kext folder there are 2 kexts for I2C touchpad - VoodooI2C and VoodooI2CHID.
 Due to I have and ELAN1200 version of touchpad this protocol needs to use VoodooI2CHID.
 But I have only one problem - in some programs or workspaces (like Desktop) left button behaves like right button (cant drag and files)